Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 1.- The module mlfruitandnut is using DataTables.js library.
 To download the [latest library version](https://datatables.net/download/).

-- Please, find more details here: [see image](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot4.png)
+2.- The module was divided on folders and files.
+[See image](https://github.com/Viktoru/mlfruitandnut/blob/master/images/ScreenShot5.png)

-2.- In the folder "assets", I have the subfolders, DataTables and construction.js file.
+Under the folder "assets".
+I have a subfolder named DataTables and a construction.js file.

 #### Editing Construction.js file - Disable bPaginate and bLength

 - The construction.js file, it is a custom function built for the custom module mlfruitandnut.

+- In there you can order the columns, short, filter, search and add other futures.
 You can visit [this website](https://datatables.net/examples/index) for more information.

 ```bash
 (function($, Drupal) {